ProtoGit/jquery.push/README.md

 ### Callbacks

-For any DOM manipulation that can *only* be performed once the content has been loaded into the DOM, a callback can be provided to push(), that is called with the original JSON HTTP response passed as the only argument.
+For any DOM manipulation that can *only* be performed once the content has been loaded into the DOM, a callback can be provided to push(), that is called with the HTTP response and a boolean `authnetic` flag, to indicate if the callback was triggered 'authentically' from the native window event.

 Here are some examples with various argument swapping: